 What Are Starter Kits?

 Starter Kits are collections of music loops and samples we handpicked, tweaked and sorted so you can create your own song in the comfort of a library full of pre-matched sounds.
-Now available for hip-hop, trap, EDM, drum ‘n’ bass and dubstep, all sounds in each kit are set to have the same tempo and key.
+Now available for hip-hop, trap, EDM, drum ‘n’ bass, dubstep and electronica, all sounds in each kit are set to have the same tempo and key.
 That means all you have to do is pick a genre and mix the loops however you like to make your own song.
 No stretching or pitching required.

 Where To Find Them

 You can reach Starter Kits from the Sound Library on the right hand side of the studio.
 Click the icon on each kit to hear a demo, and click the kit’s title to access the loops.
 Filter by instruments if you like.
 To hear the loop, just click to preview.
 After that, it’s all up to you.
 Yea?
 Drag it in.
 Nay?
 Skip it, there are plenty to choose from.

 Now, let’s go into the details.

 We want to make sure anyone can use our kits, so we make sure to include only audio loops.
 That means in order to use them in your project, you only need to create audio channels.
 Remember that loop you like?
 Drag it from the kit into the tracks area to add it to your project.
 No prior music background required.
 Pick whatever sounds right for you!

 Step 2: Set The Tempo